III Theology

 We were having adoration and I fell asleep.
 I’m not sure how much time passed but all of a sudden I woke up and was flooded with all these thoughts about becoming a priest.
 Suddenly everything was falling into place, the more I thought about it the more it all made sense.
 That night I was so joyful.
 I believe my heart was overpowered by God and the Holy Spirit.

 The next week two seminarians at the time, John Marconi and Joe Friend, happened to be at my parish for summer evangelization.
 Joe called his uncle, Msgr.
 Scott Friend, a day or two after, and we set up a meeting for that weekend to converse about my discernment to the priesthood.
-It has now been two years since that first conversation with Msgr.
+It has now been a few years since that first conversation with Msgr.
 Friend and I have grown more than I could have ever imagined in that period.

 I can remember my first semester in the seminary being tough for me grade-wise but Msgr.
 Friend encouraged me to do the best I could.
 Since then, I have realized that nothing in my life functions correctly if I am not spending time with the Lord.
 That first semester in the seminary taught me a very important lesson: That my spirituality is not just a part of my life, but it is rather the hub that holds everything together.
 This realization has helped me to grow in my faith more than I could have ever imagined and as a result has enhanced the other aspects of my life.